metarhia/impress/README.md

 ```

 Example #3
-File "access.js" is something line ".htaccess", you can easily define access restrictions for each folder, placing "access.js" in it.
+File "access.js" works similar to ".htaccess" and allow one to define access rules for each folder, by simply putting "access.js" in it.
-If folder not contains "access.js" it will inherit from parent folder and so on.
+If folder does not contain "access.js" it inherits access rules from its parent folder, all the way up to the project root.

 Example:
 ```javascript
 module.exports = {
   guests:  true,  // Allow requests from anonimous users (not logged or no session)